-Autumn can be chilly, so bring long sleeves and layering pieces as well as a jacket or coat.
+Autumn can be chilly, so bring long sleeves and layers as well as a jacket or coat.
 Long pants are great to have along too.
-Consider what end of the autumn season you'll be traveling: you may only need a sweater if you're traveling in September, but if your trip is in November, you will require cold-weather attire like a heavy coat, gloves, a hat and scarf, and warm boots and socks.
+Consider what end of the autumn season you'll be traveling: You may only need a sweater if you're traveling in September, but if your trip is in November, you will require cold-weather attire like a heavy coat, gloves, a hat and scarf, and warm boots and socks.
 You'll always want to have comfortable and supportive walking shoes.

-Making hotel reservations for fall travel to Prague is easier than it is during summer when centrally located hotels fill up with tourists who want to travel during the hottest season.
+- Making hotel reservations for fall travel to Prague is easier than it is during summer when centrally located hotels fill up with tourists.
 While booking well in advance is still recommended, a greater variety of rooms will be available and prices may be more favorable.
-If staying in Old Town isn't important to you, consider one of the other well-located areas of historic Prague, such as Mala Strana or the Castle District.

 - Prague usually looks the most beautiful during the autumn season, so plan to bring your cameras and soak up the region-wide views from Petrin Tower. built in 1891 and standing more than 206 feet (63 meters) tall.